ArminJo/Smart-Battery-Module-Info_For_Arduino/README.md

 Download and extract the repository.
 In the Arduino IDE open the sketch with File -> Open... and select the src/SBMInfo folder.

 ## Identifying the right connection
+Clock und Data connectors have often a resistance of 300 k to 1 MOhm to Ground.
 After startup, the program scans for a connected I2C device.
-Just try different pin combinations until led stops blinking and "Found I2C device attached at address: 0x0B" is printed.
+Just try different pin combinations until led stops blinking and `Found I2C device attached at address: 0x0B` is printed.
-After connecting full data is printed.
+After connecting`, full data is printed.
-Dynamic values is checked every 3 seconds and printed if changed.
+Dynamic values are checked every 3 seconds and printed if changed.

 Tested with bq20z70, bq20z451, bq2084, bq80201DBT, bq40z50.

+An example schematic for a SBM module can be found in the datasheet of TI bq29311 at page 9.

 ![My setup](https://github.com/ArminJo/Smart-Battery-Module-Info_For_Arduino/blob/master/extras/Breadboard.jpg)